I’m A Startup Troll Under A Startup Bridge

 I’m going after behaviors and a few specific companies or faux “community leaders.”
 In no case am I launching a top down campaign of picking an investor and targeting their portfolio companies.
 My attention comes from a bottoms-up approach.
 I see buffoonery and I write about it.
 If your portfolio is buffoonery heavy….. then it probably feels like I’m after your babies.
 Want me to stop?
 Manage your babies.
 Stop the lunacy and I’ll stop highlighting the lunatics, I’ll go away.
 Truly crush-it and I’ll write about that too.

 Or here’s an alternative.
 Let’s just say I’m full of crap.
 I probably am.
 Then stop giving a crap about what I say because no one listens to someone who’s full of crap.
-If you think I’m a liar, than don’t worry about it, no one believes a liar.
+If you think I’m a liar, then don’t worry about it, no one believes a liar.
 Ignore me.
 Don’t legitimize me with your protests.
-Because you legitimize me or as Jerry Maquire said, “you complete me.”
+Don’t send me silly demand letters (Like Danny Boice of Trustify did).
+Because you legitimize me or as Jerry Maguire said, “you complete me.”

 So whiners?
 Tell your portfolio companies to build a friggin company.
 Build a product.
 Make it work.
 Tell them to stop doing silly shit like spending time, attention, and cash on pre-success partying, celebrating, self-promotion.
 Tell them that promoting yourself and your company in our own tiny, local, non-prospective customer, ecosystem…. is masturbation.
 Tell them to go forth and sell that shit!
 Make shit and sell shit and people will write good shit about you.

-Tell them not to be surprised when they’re called out.
+Tell them not to be surprised when this startup troll calls them out.
 Tell them to pace themselves.
 Prioritize and sequencing.
 First things first, second thing second and when it works, and when the time is right… promote it.
 Tell them to stop chasing fame and start chasing success.
-When you actually crush-it instead of “startupland crush-it” fame will find them.
-They won’t have to chase it.
+Forget When you actually crush-it instead of “startupland crush-it” fame will find you.
+You won’t have to chase fame.

 When Lindsay Lohan’s mom tells the press to stop writing about her daughter they don’t just stop.
 They keep writing.
 Stop being like Linsday’s mom and defending your Lindsey Lohan portfolio companies’ actions.
 Show her some tough friggin love.
 Clean up her act.

 So call me a troll.
+Call me a startup troll.
+Call me what ever the hell you want.
 I’ll proudly wear that crown.
 Come on under my bridge and see me sometime!